boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

 2. Session APIs - For session related functionality.
 Each request will include a Session ID.
 Following APIs should be provided:

-    1. Add contact
+    1. Add Contact
-    2. Get contacts
+    2. Get Contacts
-    3. Open payment channel
+    3. Open Payment Channel
-    4. Get payment channels
+    4. Get Payment Channels
-    5. Subscribe to payment channel requests
+    5. Subscribe to Payment Channel Requests
+    6. Cancel Subscription To Payment Channel Requests
-    6. Respond to payment channel request
+    7. Respond to Payment Channel Request
+    8. Close Session

 3. Channel APIS - For channel related functionality.
 Each request will include a Session ID and Channel ID.

-    1. Send payment
+    1. Send Payment
-    2. Request payment
-    3. Subscribe to payment channel updates
+    2. Subscribe to Payment Channel Updates
+    3. Cancel Subscription To Payment Channel Updates
-    4. Respond to payment channel update
+    4. Respond to Payment Channel Update
-    5. Get balance
+    5. Get Balance
-    6. Close channel
+    6. Close Channel
+    7. Subscribe To Channel Close
+    8. Cancel Subscription To Channel Close

 ### Data formats